 The valuation is probably the most difficult and even emotional aspect for us, the founders of a company.
 We have invested a lot of money and time already.
-So, on the one hand, we want the highest possible pre money valuation as proof of the concept, our investment and reward for our hard work.
-And then on the other hand, we also know a high pre-money valuation can kill any possibility of getting funding.
+So, on the one hand, we want the highest possible pre money valuations as proof of the concept, our investment and reward for our hard work.
+And then on the other hand, we also know high pre-money valuations can kill any possibility of getting funding.
 This was running through my mind when I was asked the question in our pitch meeting!

 For pre-revenue elements of the company there is no simple way to mathematically derive a present money value, today we only have revenue from parts of our business currently.
 We are working hard on revenue across all elements and we are close to this point now, this is as at Aug 2019.

 So how does an early stage investor arrive at pre money valuations that works for them?

 A suggestion is to first, analyse our revenue projections, we can send these to you.
 This will provide you, the investor, with some insight into the direction of the business and business model and maybe some fun and tears.
 I would say we are in a very exciting area, there are very few digital insurers trying to solve for being global with high volume low value policies.
 Automation of insurance is highly efficient.

 Second, is for you to construct your own private revenue projections; you can research our markets and sectors and review our model and likely revenue from similar companies.
 This can include “ancillary” businesses or using other revenue models.
 To invest in an insurtech I believe you need to know a bit about the sector.
 It’s highly regulated.
 If these revenue projections provide you with a 10 bagger (i.e. 10 times the investment) then we should be a candidate for consideration of an investment.
 We believe we hit this model.